IBM/mdmce-environment-deployment-toolkit/docs/Catalogs.md

     on a new line within the cell (CTRL-Enter within Excel).
 1. **Scripts** - comma-separated list of the scripts that should be associated with the catalog.
 Each script takes the form `ScriptType|ScriptName`
+1. **User Defined Attributes** - comma-separated list of user defined attributes to be added to the catalog.
+Each attribute takes the form `AttributeName|AttributeValue`.
+This can be used to set the domain parameters: DOMAIN_ENTITY_FOR_ITEM, DOMAIN_ENTITY_ATTRIBUTE

 ### Valid script types